GWC-UNCC/Girls-Who-Code-at-UNCC/content/portfolio/gwc-website-project.md

 This role

 ### Our Story
+This project has been a labor of love of our Team Lead, Ashley Harmon, since her initial prototype creation in 2020 and initial single-page site in 2021.
+And with the help of our Spring 2022 Web Team, it has finally come into fruition for it's initial launch!

+##### Fall 2020
 Girls Who Code at UNCC needed a website, and we had a Prototype Showcase where we would build a website based on the winning prototype in Fall 2020.

-##### 2020 - 21
+##### Spring 2021
-In 2021, we began learning to use VS Code, GitHub, and a Hugo template (so we don’t have to build from scratch).
-We also learned to use Figma to document our design plan!
-When developing something with a team, and something that will be passed on to future members to maintain, it’s important to have documentation about your design choices.
-For example, specific fonts, color palettes, etc. that you used to create our branding.
-We worked to develop our own guide and learned one of the most used design and prototyping tools in the industry!
+In 2021, we began learning to use VS Code, GitHub, and a Hugo template (so we didn’t have to build from scratch).
+We also learned to use Figma to document our design plan.

+##### Fall 2021
+In

 ##### Spring 2022
 In the Spring of 2022, we officially dove into the development process!

 ---
-#### Stay Tuned for More!
+#### Stay Tuned for More on Our Story!

 ---